GalSim-developers/GalSim/INSTALL.md

 instructions).
 Other re-packaged Python downloads can be found at http://www.python.org/getit/.

-###Making sure you are using the right Python
+### Making sure you are using the right Python

-Some users will find they have a few versions of Python around their operating system (determined, for example, using "locate python" at prompt).
+Some users will find they have a few versions of Python around their operating system (determined, for example, using "locate python" at the prompt).
 A common way this will happen if there is already an older build (e.g. Python 2.4.X) being used by the operating system and then you install a newer version from one of the sources described above.